 Location – For the most part, Florida room additions are normally added to existing structures by placing the space on the back side of the home.
 This allows for a greater amount of privacy from the street while still providing the ability to enjoy the sun and maintain healthy plants.
 However, people sometimes choose to attach a Florida room onto the side of the home, especially if the view from that location is particularly striking.

 Culinary Corner – A Florida room can be designed to include an outdoor kitchen, which provides prepping, cooking and eating areas within a sheltered area free of bugs, debris and weather.
 The cabinetry can accommodate a grill with an overhead exhaust hood among other appliances and amenities such as a sink, wine cooler, ice maker, mini bar and plenty of storage to eliminate frequent trips inside the house.
 Create a dining room to mirror the indoor version and one-up it with the amazing landscape views that your guests will love!
-Euro-style outdoor kitchen cabinetry like the new TECNO is right at home in a Florida room setting.
+Euro-style outdoor kitchen cabinetry like TECNO, the exclusive Brown Jordan Outdoor Kitchens style, is right at home in a Florida room setting.

 Glass Selection – In order to keep Florida rooms warm and cozy even in winter weather, it is not unusual for double-paned glass to be used in the construction.
 The colder temperature is absorbed by the outer set of panes, while the inner set of panes tend to absorb more of the actual room temperature.
 This doubling of panes does not impair the view at all and can make a huge difference when it comes to controlling the temperature within the space.